AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 Just because a reference contains _&&_ does not mean it's an _rvalue_ references — it may be a forwarding reference.
 Unlike _lvalue_ references, which can only bind to _lvalues_, and _rvalue_ references, which can only bind to _rvalues_, a forwarding reference can bind to both
 _lvalues_ and _rvalues_ (hence why it is also called a universal reference).
+What looks like an _rvalue_ reference (denoted by _&&_) becomes a universal reference when the datatype of the reference must be deduced (like in templated functions (`T&&`) or `auto&& var`).
+This is because whether the references becomes an _lvalue_ or _rvalue_ reference depends on the type the function/variable is initialized with.

+Forwarding references are unique to circumstances that try to deduce the type of the reference (templated functions (`T&&`) or `auto&& var`) because it is the rules of deduction that result in whether the reference becomes an _lvalue_ or an _rvalue_.

 What you think of as an _rvalue_ reference becomes a forwaring reference when the datatype is left to be deduced (like in templated functions (`T&&`) or `auto&& var`) because it depends on what the reference is initialized with.
 This is because of the rulesets for type deductions, which are explained in the video linked above.